VAK42/NCKH/ReadMe.md

 ### 1.3 Research Objectives & Computational Goals
 1.  **Quantification:** To Mathematically Engineer Behavioral Features From Raw Log Data Using Python Libraries Such As **Pandas**, **Numpy**, & **Regular Expressions (Re)** To Parse Unstructured Inputs.
 2.  **Correlation Analysis:** To Map The Linear Interdependencies Via Pearson Correlation Coefficients To Identify Multicollinearity & Latent Relationships.
-3.  **Non-Linearity Validation:** To Prove That Stress Manifests Through Threshold-Based Decision Boundaries Rather Than Linear Accumulation via Least Squares Failure.
+3.  **Non-Linearity Validation:** To Prove That Stress Manifests Through Threshold-Based Decision Boundaries Rather Than Linear Accumulation Via Least Squares Failure.
 4.  **Causality & Feature Ranking:** To Establish A Hierarchy Of Feature Importance Using Gini Impurity Metrics Derived From Scikit-Learn's `DecisionTreeClassifier`.

 ---